… aviation pioneers …

 In contrast, a tall, gravity rooted ladder provides another venue for the characters’ physical agility as a stand-in for their physical courage — and at the same time is the immobile reminder of the kidnapping in which the baby was carried off down a ladder.
 Congratulations on this fine design to Scenic Designer Brad Steinmetz, Lighting Designer Anjeanette Stokes and Choreographer Karen Mozingo.

-NORTH plays at 59E59 theater in mid-town Manhattan through October 28th.
-For more information and tickets, click on live link of title.
+North plays at 59E59 theater in mid-town Manhattan through October 28th.